Resource competition in Three-gene-motif & Emergence of Feed-forward response: A Spatiotemporal Study: Results

-We analyse the response of $Z$ upon step-like addition of inducer $S_x$, in presence of $Y$ in our AND logic rFFL coherent type $2$ motif.
-At time $t=0$, $X$ starts producing from its complex $c_x$ by collecting resource ribosome with affinity $res_x$ from the pool $T$.
-At the same time $Z$ also started to produce its complex $c_z$ and thus allocating resource at a rate of $res_z$.
-With the higher value of $res_x$ ($res_x> res_z$), $X$ is allocating more resources from fixed pool $T$ than $Z$.
-Thus availability of resource for $Z$ production decreases, causing lower production of $Z$.
-This puts an effective repression on $Z$ as $X$ gets produced at the cost of $Z$.
-Moreover, $X$ also repress $Y$, the activator of $Z$ production.
-Thus $Z$ is low throughout the active $X$ state.
-At $t=10$, following the conventional FFL motifs we make $S_x$, the inducer of $X$ production zero.
+The gene circuits we are going to compare here are the following: \begin{itemize} \item Coherent type 2 rFFL motif with coherent type 2 cFFL motif \item Coherent type 2 rFFL motif with corresponding rSM motif. \end{itemize} The output notation will be considered as $Z=Z_F$ in the case of the FFL structure, while the output notation will be considered as $Z=Z_S$, for the simple structure.
+The initial results are reported in Fig. \ref{chrnt2}(a), where the green and the blue line represent $Z_F$ and $Z_S$ for rFFL output and rSM output respectively, while the red line indicates input $X$.
+We analyze the response of output protein upon step-like addition of inducer $S_x$, in the presence of $Y$ in AND logic rFFL coherent type $2$ motif.
+At the time $t=0$, $g_x$ starts translation, producing a complex $c_x$ to further synthesize $X$, by collecting resource ribosome with affinity $res_x$ from the pool $T$.
+At the same time, $g_z$ also started to produce its complex $c_z$, and thus allocated resources at a rate of $res_z$.
+Considering the higher value of $res_x$ ($res_x> res_z$), an effective repression on $Z$ emerges, giving rise to rFFL architecture, as $X$ gets produced at the cost of $Z$.
+If we observe $Z_F$ in Fig. \ref{chrnt2}(a) and (c), rFFL response can be compared with the corresponding cFFL.
+Due to resource-driven effective repression of $Z$ by $X$, and direct repression $X$ $\dashv$ $Y$ $\rightarrow$ $Z$, $Z$ is low throughout the active $X$ state; this dynamics is same as cFFL \cite{mangan2003structure}.
+Moreover, similar to the cFFL motifs, in our rFFL motif, $Z$ goes on with $X$ off.
+This is a demonstration of the well-known inverted output of coherent type 2 architecture, as observed in rFFL here.
+We also point out that the steady state logic of $Z$ in our rFFL motif is both sensitive to $S_x$ and $S_y$, similar to cFFL motif.
+Putting $Y$ in the off state by $S_y = 0$, $Z$ steady state goes off (not shown here).\\ Now, to compare rFFL with the corresponding simple architecture, rSM, we follow a similar convention as \cite{mangan2003structure}.
+At $t=10$, we make $S_x=0$, while $S_x$ is the inducer of $X$ production.
+The red line of $X$ in Fig. \ref{chrnt2} thus shows the behavior of protein production kinetics with respect to $S_x$ on step at $t = 0$, and $S_x$ off state at $t = 10$.
 This blocks the complex of $X$ production, $c_x = 0$.
-As soon as $c_x$ production stops $X$ drastically falls to zero and we investigate the pattern of $Z$ formation here.
-For reference, we put the nature of AND logic conventional FFL (cFFL) of coherent type $2$ behavior in Fig. \ref{chrnt2}c. \\ Now we compare rFFL coherent type $2$ with corresponding simple motif (Fig. \ref{ffl concept}d).
-With respect to the resource driven simple motif, where $X$ to $Z$ resource competition and $Y$ to $Z$ regulation works separately, we find the rFFL like structure shows delay in reaching $Z$ steady state as shown in Fig. \ref{chrnt2}a.
-The response time of protein $Z$, defined as the time to reach $50\%$ of its final concentration \cite{rosenfeld2003response, savageau1976biochemical} is greater in rFFL motif than that of corresponding simple motif.
-Also the variation in resource allocation rates, which determines the efficiency of collecting resource for the production of the protein significantly modulates the delay here as shown in Fig. \ref{chrnt2}b.
-The red line of $X$ shows the behavior of protein production kinetics with respect to $S_x$ on step at $t = 0$, and $S_x$ off state at $t = 10$. $res_x = 1, res_z = 0.05$ the green representative of protein $Z$ is delayed wrt. $res_x = res_z =1$ the blue line. \\ Similar to the cFFL motifs \cite{mangan2003structure} $Z$ goes on with $X$ off, that is output is inverted in nature.
-This is easily explainable as $X$ goes off, repression upon $Z$ via resource and repression upon activator of $Z$, that is repression on $Y$ both vanishes.
-Thus $Y$ activates $Z$ and $Z$ production increases making it on for $S_x$ off state. \\Steady state logic of $Z$ is both sensitive to $S_x$ and $S_y$ as similar to cFFL motif.
-Putting $Y$ in off state by $S_y = 0$, $Z$ steady state goes off.
+As soon as $c_x$ production stops, $X$ drastically falls to zero and we investigate the dynamics of $Z$ here.
+With respect to the resource-driven simple motif, rSM (Fig. \ref{res motif}(d)), where $X$ to $Z$ resource competition and $Y$ to $Z$ regulation works separately, we find the rFFL-like structure shows a delay in reaching $Z$ steady state as shown in Fig. \ref{chrnt2}(a).
+The response time of protein $Z$, defined as the time to reach $50\%$ of its final concentration \cite{rosenfeld2003response,savageau1976biochemical} is greater in the rFFL motif than that of the rSM motif.
+This is a signature response of coherent type 2 cFFL, and shown in Fig. \ref{chrnt2}(c). \\Finally, we study the effect of the variation in resource allocation rates.
+This determines the efficiency of collecting resources for the production of the protein and significantly modulates the delay here as shown in Fig. \ref{chrnt2}(b). $res_x = 1, res_z = 0.05$ the green representative of protein $Z_F$ is delayed wrt. $res_x = res_z =1$ the blue line.
+Theoretically, variation in resource allocation rate tunes the strength of repression on $Z_F$, thus, delay in $Z_F$ synthesis accordingly gets modulated.